cece24/em-onsite-app/README.md

 * Events page - DONE

 ** UPDATE THE FOLLOWING ONCE ORG & EVENT IS SELECTED ** - DONE
-* Send alert page
--- add in all form fields

 * Enable/Disable P&F
 -- Surveys (surveys and session feedback) - DONE
 - bug, is out of sync with exp manager Settings > hide survey checkbox
 - figure out how to display flashes/error messages if request fails - DONE

+* Send alert page
+-- refactor for url structure change
+-- add in all form fields

 * Change back button to event#show with hamburger icon
 * Contact Support!!!!